Shemnei/githubtest/README.md

 # Test

-This is a long text whicch might have some speling mistackes :)
+This is a long text whicch might have some spelling mistackes :)